Strong convergence of the tamed and the semi-tamed Euler schemes for stochastic differential equations with jumps under non-global Lipschitz condition: Introduction

-In opposite to \cite{tamedjump,tamedjumpm}, following the breakthrough idea in \cite{lamport194}, we present new numerical schemes by extending their tamed scheme and the corresponding semi-tamed scheme developed in \cite{semitamed} to SDEs \eqref{model} driven by Brownian process and Poisson jump.
-Furthermore, we prove the strong convergence of the corresponding numerical approximations, both in compensated and non compensated forms.
+The aim of this paper is to study the strong convergence of tamed schemes driven by Brownian process and Poisson jump for $\alpha\in[1/2,1]$, and to provide a rigorous study of the linear and exponential stabilities of semi-tamed and tamed schemes for $\alpha\in[0,1]$.
+Following closely the breakthrough idea in \cite{Armulf}, we provide the strong convergence of the tamed schemes and the corresponding semi tamed schemes both in compensated and non compensated forms for $\alpha\in[1/2,1]$.
 The extensions are not straightforward as several technical lemmas are needed.
-The linear and nonlinear mean-square stabilities of these schemes are provided in the accompanied paper \cite{antojeanst}.
+Numerical experiments show that the semi-tamed works better than the tamed and compensated tamed schemes.
+Numerical results also show that the tamed and the compensated tamed Euler scheme have good stability behavior when $\alpha$ approaches $1$.
+Therefore, our tamed schemes with $\alpha\in[1/2,1]$ have better stability property than the tamed schemes presented in \cite{Kumar} for $\alpha\in(0,1/2]$.

 The paper is organized as follows. \secref{setting} presents the classical result of existence and uniqueness of the solution $X$ of \eqref{model}.
-The compensated and non compensated tamed schemes and semi-tamed scheme are presented in \secref{schemes}.
-The proof of strong convergence of compensated tamed scheme is provided at \secref{tamedjs}, while the proof of strong convergence of semi-tamed scheme and non compensated tamed scheme are provided respectively in \secref{stss} and \secref{nctss}.
-We end in \secref{simulations} by providing some numerical simulations to sustain our theoretical results.
+The compensated and non compensated tamed schemes and semi-tamed scheme are presented in \secref{schemes} along with their strong convergences.
+The linear stability of the schemes is provided in \secref{linearsta} while the nonlinear exponential stability is provided in \secref{nlinearsta}.
+We end in \secref{simulations} by providing some numerical simulations.